House OKs debt ceiling bill to avoid default, sends Biden-McCarthy deal to Senate

 Ominously, the conservatives warned of possibly trying to oust McCarthy over the compromise.

+One influential Republican, former President Donald Trump, held his fire: “It is what it is,” he said of the deal in an interview with Iowa radio host Simon Conway.

-House Democratic leader Hakeem Jeffries said it was up to McCarthy to turn out at least 150 Republican votes, two-thirds of the majority, even as he assured reporters that Democrats would supply the rest to prevent a default.
-In the 435-member House, 218 votes are needed for approval.
+House Democratic leader Hakeem Jeffries said it was up to McCarthy to turn out Republican votes in the 435-member House, where 218 votes are needed for approval.

-As the tally faltered in the afternoon procedural vote, Jeffries stood silently and raised his green voting card, signaling that the Democrats would fill in the gap to ensure passage.
-They did, advancing the bill that 29 hard-right Republicans, many from the Freedom Caucus, refused to back.
+As the tally faltered on an afternoon procedural vote, Jeffries stood silently and raised his green voting card, signaling that the Democrats would fill in the gap to ensure passage.
+They did, advancing the bill that hard-right Republicans, many from the Freedom Caucus, refused to back.

 “Once again, House Democrats to the rescue to avoid a dangerous default,” said Jeffries, D-N.Y.